boazsegev/plezi/websocket chatroom.md

 Now that the code is shorter, let's look at that last line - the one that calls `broadcast`

-`broadcast` is an interesing Anorexic feature that allows us to tell all the _other_ connection to run a method.
+`broadcast` is an interesing Plezi feature that allows us to tell all the _other_ connection to run a method.
 It is totally asynchroneos, so we don't wait for it to complete.

 Here, we tell all the other websocket instances of our ChatController to run their `_send_message(msg)` method on their own connections - it even passes a message as an argument... but wait, we didn't write the `_send_message(msg)` method yet!